luismiguelcasadodiaz/42/cyber/corsair/README.md

 I need different approach.

 I need pairs of keys with open secret that have common factors.
-This is only possible if the rsa random generator is weak woht low entropy.
+This is only possible if the rsa random generator is weak,  with low entropy.

 It is quite relevant to me that imported library matters.